About Chris Brown

 Read More

-Amongst other things, I am a Lifelong Honoury Fellow of the Scientific Exploration Society and have given a talk about Poles of Inaccessibility.
+Amongst other things, I was awarded the status of Chartered Physicist in 1988.
+I am also a Lifelong Fellow of the Scientific Exploration Society and have given a talk about Poles of Inaccessibility.
+I am also a member of the Royal Geographical Society.